Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Introduction

 \section{Introduction}

 { }

-The Internet's routing infrastructure plays a key role in ensuring the reachability, availability, and reliability of networked services.
-Given its importance, routing infrastructure security underpins much of the past two decades of distributed systems security research.
-However, the converse has become increasingly true.
-Research systems now alter security-unaware routing decisions to execute security policies.
+Responsible for ensuring packets find their home once they begin their journey, the Internet routing infrastructure serves a key role in ensuring the reachability, availability, and reliability of online services.
+Given the importance of its fundamental role, the security of the routing infrastructure as a set of protocols and routing process has underpinned much of the past two decades of distributed systems security research.
+However, the converse is becoming increasingly true.
+Routing and path decisions are now important for the security properties of systems built \textit{on top} of the Internet.

-The community has begun to harness the Border Gateway Protocol (BGP)\cite{RFC4271} and the functionality it provides to implement new offensive, defensive, and measurement systems.
-In particular, recent literature~\cite{RAD,Schuchard:2016wd,RAC,Anwar:2015tk,KatzBassett:2012gd,KatzBassett:uo} utilizes a technique known as BGP poisoning for censorship evasion, DDoS defense systems, and topology techniques used to discover link congestion and network routing policies.
-Made possible by exploiting side-effects of the protocol's specification, routing-capable entities implement poisoning to \emph{steer return traffic} around arbitrary Autonomous Systems (ASes)~\cite{ASRFC} or inter-AS links.
+In particular, research has begun to harness the de facto routing protocol on the Internet, the Border Gateway Protocol (BGP)\cite{RFC4271} and the functionality it provides to implement new offensive, defensive, and analytical systems.
+Growing in use, a method known as BGP poisoning has been leveraged by censorship circumvention, DDoS defense, and topology discovery.
+Rooted in the BGP RFC, BGP poisoning can be used by routing-capable entities.
+These entities are known on the Internet as Autonomous Systems, or ASes~\cite{ASRFC}.
+Fundamentally, BGP poisoning is now being used to maneuver an ASes' return traffic around specific AS-to-AS links, new regions of the Internet topology previously not visible to certain ASes, and other regions of interest.
+Critically, BGP poisoning and the re-routing it provides is being employed for \textit{security purposes}.

-While some research assumes Internet-scale BGP poisoning functions effectively for security purposes~\cite{RAD,Schuchard:2016wd,RAC}, others assume the opposite~\cite{Houmansadr:2014vt,Nasr:2017fy,Nasr:2016tp,Bocovich:2018wu,tran2019feasibility}.
-Network measurement research makes assumptions about BGP poisoning as well~\cite{Anwar:2015tk,KatzBassett:2012gd,Bush:2009vc}.
-Outside of academia, even operators make policy decisions on the basis of (in)validated routing behaviors~\cite{rfc7454}.
-The rift between those who side with practical, universally-executable poisoning and those who do not has grown unchecked.
-With this study, we address this rift.

-We exhaustively lay out real-world behavior, repercussions, insights, and takeaways for BGP poisoning's feasibility on the live Internet.
-We do not use simulation or passive analysis, unlike all topical prior research.
-Instead we actively measure poisoning at scale.
-The measurements presented here spanned January 2018 through May 2018, and employed a diverse array of control-plane and data-plane Internet infrastructure.
-Specifically, we utilize the PEERING testbed~\cite{schlinker14peering}, a cooperating research university, RIPE ATLAS~\cite{RIPEATLAS}, CAIDA's BGPStream~\cite{Orsini:2016ug}, RouteViews~\cite{routeViews}, and RIPE's Routing Information Service~\cite{riperis}.